agoryuno/eval_lander/README.md

 # eval_lander

 This provides the `EvalLander` class, which inherits from SB3's standard `LunarLander` while overriding its `reset()` method.

 The purpose of this is to facilitate direct comparisons between `LunarLander` models by evaluating them with a stable set of initial conditions.
-Needed to note that by "initital conditions" we mean only the starting position, rotation, and momentum of the lander - differences in landscapes are not affected.

 The standard `LunarLander` class objects reset to random initial conditions.
 That means that SB3's `evaluate_policy()` function essentially feeds white noise through the evaluated model and produces significantly different mean and std of rewards on subsequent evaluation runs.

 While the default behavior is true to the purpose of training a model to optimize reward in the space of random initial conditions, it makes direct comparisons between models very difficult.
 Since each run of `evaluate_policy()` produces a random sample of results, you would need either a very large sample or a very large number of smaller samples to get an idea of how two different models perform.
 This is especially true for models which are close in performance, because for such pairs of models even small differences in distributions of results matter greatly.

-The modified class `EvalLander` allows you to feed a stable set of initial conditions through a model as many times as required, to compare as many models as needed, returning results which are determined only by the model's own performance and differences in landscape holding other initial conditions constant.
+The modified class `EvalLander` allows you to feed a stable set of initial conditions through a model as many times as required, to compare as many models as needed, returning results which are determined only by the model's own performance (and possibly differences in landscape, see next paragraph) holding initial conditions constant.

+**NOTE:** By default, `EvalLander` environment uses randomized terrains in each episode.
+To stabilize terrain between subsequent evaluations, pass `stabilize_terrain=True` to the constructor:

+    ```python
+    env = EvalLander(50, stabilize_terrain=True)
+    ```

 ## Using the module